prisma/prisma1/docs/1.8/03-Tutorials/01-Prisma-Basics/01-Getting-Started.md

 - `updateUser`: Mutation to update an existing `User` node.
 - `deleteUser`: Mutation to delete an existing `User` node.

 > **Note**: This list of generated operations is not complete.
-The Prisma API exposes a couple of more operations that, for example, allow to batch update/delete many nodes.
+The Prisma API exposes a couple of more operations that, for example, allow you to batch update/delete many nodes.
 However, all operations either create, read, update or delete nodes of the types defined in the data model.

 To actually use these operations, you need a way to [send requests to your service's API](!alias-ohm2ouceuj).
 Since that API is exposed via HTTP, you could use tools like [`curl`](https://en.wikipedia.org/wiki/CURL) or [Postman](https://www.getpostman.com/) to interact with it.
-However, GraphQL actually has with much nicer tooling for that purpose: [GraphQL Playground](https://github.com/graphcool/graphql-playground), an interactive GraphQL IDE.
+However, GraphQL actually has much nicer tooling for that purpose: [GraphQL Playground](https://github.com/graphcool/graphql-playground), an interactive GraphQL IDE.

 The GraphQL Playground is based on [`graphql-config`](https://github.com/graphcool/graphql-config), so before opening it you need to create a `.graphqlconfig.yml`-file where you specify your Prisma project: